Tuanpluss02/StormX-Link/README.md

-# URL Shortener Launcher
+# StormX Link
-URL Shortener Launcher is a web application that allows users to shorten long URLs into short and easy-to-remember links.
+StormX Link is a web application that allows users to shorten long URLs into short and easy-to-remember links.
 This application is built using Flutter, Firebase and Rive Animation.

 ## Getting Started
-To use the URL Shortener, simply visit the website at [https://stormx.tech/](https://stormx.tech/).
+To use the StormX Link, simply visit the website at [https://stormx.tech/](https://stormx.tech/).
 From here, you can enter the long URL you wish to shorten and click the "Shorten" button.
 The application will generate a short link that you can use instead of the long URL.
 To copy the short link to your clipboard, simply click the "Copy" button next to the link.
 You can then paste the short link wherever you need it.

 ## Backend
-The backend code for URL Shortener Launcher is available at [https://github.com/Tuanpluss02/URL-Shortener-Backend](https://github.com/Tuanpluss02/URL-Shortener-Backend).
+The backend code for StormX Link is available at [https://github.com/Tuanpluss02/URL-Shortener-Backend](https://github.com/Tuanpluss02/URL-Shortener-Backend).

 ## Features
 - Shorten any long URL into a short and easy-to-remember link